-RIPTA, the direct recipient of Rhode Island's Section 5311 funds, uses these funds to operate rural transportation service in compliance with FTA program circular 9040.1G, which provides that the federal share for operating expenses may not exceed 50% of the net operating cost of a project.
+RIPTA uses Section 5311 funds to operate rural transportation service in compliance with FTA program circular 9040.1G, which provides that the federal share for operating expenses may not exceed 50% of the net operating cost of a project.
 RIPTA provides a 50% local match for its Section 5311 funds through its general operating funds.
-Should it be determined, at a later date, that Rhode Island's rural transportation program should be updated so that subrecipients are invited to participate, a policy regarding local match requirements would be developed consistent with the requirements of FTA program circular 9040.1G.
+Moving forward, potential subrecipients may be required to share in local match requirements.
 Any planning or capital expenses would be funded with Section 5311 funds at 80% of net project cost, with the remainder coming from local funds, consistent with program regulations.

-As allowable under the Section 5311 program, no local share is required for RTAP.
+As allowable under the Section 5311 program, no local share is required for the Rural Transit Assistance Program (RTAP).
 Therefore, Rhode Island's RTAP projects are 100% federally funded.

 As noted above, RIPTA directly invests its Section 5311 funds in the provision of rural transportation and transportation connecting rural areas with urban areas and intercity bus access points.
 RTAP funds are used by RIPTA for training and technical assistance in support of its rural transportation program.
-Should it be determined, at a future date, that Section 5311 funds should be invested in a different manner, a selection process and criteria will be identified and presented in an update to this State Management

-Plan.
-Whether formula, discretionary, or performance-based, a rationale for the selection process will be presented in the plan update, as well as procedures for assuring equity of distribution of benefits among eligible groups within the state, as required by Title VI of the Civil Rights Act.
-Pursuant to Section 5311 program circular 9040.1G, the distribution of funds must treat applicants, including tribal governments and other entities serving Native American populations, in a fair and equitable manner, and must promote the maximum feasible coordination with other public transportation services assisted by other federal sources.
+Should Section 5311 funds be subgranted, RIPTA shall publish guidelines for a competitive selection process together with selection criteria and procedures for assuring equity of distribution of benefits among eligible groups within the state, as required by Title VI of the Civil Rights Act.
+Pursuant to FTA Section 5311 program circular 9040.1G, the distribution of funds must treat applicants, including tribal governments and other entities serving Native American populations, in a fair and equitable manner, and must promote the maximum feasible coordination with other public transportation services assisted by other federal sources.